IMAGINARY9/i18nsmith/docs/project-cleaning-report.md

 - Controllers create their own channels

 **Recommendation:** 🟢 LOW PRIORITY — Centralize output channel creation in a single service.

+**Status (Dec 2025):** ✅ Completed.
+The VS Code extension now registers a dedicated `OutputChannelService` inside `service-container.ts`, wiring controllers, the CLI integration, and `SmartScanner` to the same primary/CLI/verbose channels so no component creates channels ad hoc.

 ---